globulion/eopdev/doc/git/doc_programming_etiquette.md

  * **polymorphysm** when dealing with various flavours of one particular feature in the data structure

  > *Note:* In Psi4, factories are frequently implemented as static methods of the base classes,
- > for example `psi::SuperFunctional::blank` static method.
+ > for example `psi::BasisSet::build` static method.
 It can be followed when building object factories
  > in oep-dev too.

 *********